 This is the story of how I retired as a physio at the age of 28 by starting a business selling on Amazon.
 Three years ago, I decided to challenge myself by doing a natural bodybuilding show.
 I did well and I won.
 I wanted to prove that you can achieve a level of leanness without steroids.
 Lo’ and behold, it was possible.

 During this time of contest preparation, I ending up spending 50 minutes on the treadmill at 6am and 45mins on the treadmill after my weights workout 4x a week.
 I didn’t realise this would happen, but when you spend that much time on your own with no distraction, you start to think about a lot of things.
-I was 27yrs old, a physiotherapist on ‘good money’ (btw £32,000pa is not good money).
+I was 27yrs old, a physiotherapist on ‘good money’.

-I quickly found that I had no time.
+I quickly found that I actually didn’t have any spare time in life.
 No time and no money.
 I wasn’t able to do anything other than pay my bills and eat food.
 What was the point of all of them years of learning?
 Was this what life is all about?
 I did what ‘successful’ people do.
 I got A’s, I went to Uni, I got a degree and I became a physio.
 A physio who will now have to be in debt of £30,000 just to be taught irrelevant stuff for 3 years and that’s without accommodation.
 I got a house that bled money from my pocket every month and tied £20,000 up into it.
 But hey, I was on the property ladder, so I automatically become a true success of a man.

-So I got pi**ed off.
+So I got annoyed.
 Every morning I would watch videos on YouTube whilst on the treadmill.
 Frantically searching how to make money online.
-One thing led to another and I come across videos of people selling on Amazon.
+One thing led to another and I come across videos of how to sell on Amazon.
 It was called Amazon FBA (Fulfilled By Amazon).
 So to cut a long story short, I finished my bodybuilding show and I went all in on this Amazon FBA gig.
 I was a bit naïve at first and I brought products out because I liked them.
 I launched 3 products, the first two did ok but not great and the 3rd one did very, very well.
 It was a top seller in under 12 months.

 Soon the penny dropped, not only could I make a living from this, but I could comfortably earn more than a top surgeon in the NHS.
 But the best bit?
 I could do it from a laptop from home or on holiday.
 No more endless hours wasted in traffic (what a waste of human life that is by the way).
 I figured that I would save around 180-200 hours a month if I were to leave my job.
 But I needed to get things right.
 The next 2 products needed to be killer products and I could potentially triple my wage.
 So I decided to invest in a course on how to sell on Amazon to take things to the next level.
 And boy did I go to the next level.
 The course wasn’t cheap but I looked at it in terms of return on investment, which will now be in the 1000’s of %’s.
 I went with The Amazing Selling Machine.
 I believe it’s the best course out there whether your are just starting out or you’ve being going for a few years, it’s full of value and you have round the clock support.